Nightkingale/Personal-Website/posts/the-downgrade-of-doom.md

 We still had access to UDPIH, so we could dump our logs at least.
 We found that the boot process returned a very unhelpful code, `-262227`.
 We couldn't figure out what to do with it.
 Gary, the God of the homebrew scene himself, had an idea.

 After some reverse engineering that he made look incredibly easy, Gary concluded that we needed to edit a file, located at `/vol/system_slc/security/versions.bin`.
 For the sake of my own time, I ended up deleting the entire file.
-However, one should take the time to edit it properly since it might be important to keep.
+However, one should take the time to [edit it properly](https://gbatemp.net/threads/how-to-edit-the-versions-bin-tutorial.601092) since it might be important to keep.

-Since I knew the file would regenerate (and this was on a testing unit), I just ran this.
+Since I was on a testing unit and I knew the file would regenerate, I just ran this.
 ```
 w.rm("/vol/system/security/versions.bin")
 ```